lewislea/Car_Maintenance_App/README.md

 I am in the beginning stages of writing the program and will update this section as more working functionality is written.

 ## Current State of Project ##
+-  Database schema has been created.  currently working on added items to DB and models for each table.

 #### To Do ###
--  write to database with data from command line
+-  the ability to add a vehicle to the database
--  write a few integration tests
+-  add to existing models for each table
 -  write classes for each table
 -  begin writing methods and unit testing